odinhg/Graph-Neural-Networks-INF367A/README.md

 ### Stations included

 Stations with less than $1500$ observation in total are dropped from the dataset.
 This limit can be set in `config.py` before running the pre-processing script.
+After dropping stations with too few observations, we are left with 95 stations.

 ### Missing values

-Some observations are missing and are replaced by $-1$ in the custom PyTorch dataset before being fed to the model.
-After inspection of the dataset, we see that all stations are missing observations at $22:00$ every day.
-We fill these rows with the mean value of the row before and after $22:00$.
+Some observations are missing and are given the value NaN.
+These NaN values are later replaced by $-1$ in the custom PyTorch dataset before being fed to the model.
+For an unknown reason, all stations are missing observations at 22:00 every day.
+We fill these rows with the mean value of the row before and row after the affected row.

 ### Normalization

 No normalization was used in the end.
 The L1-loss (MAE) seems to handle unnormalized data well, and normalization did not improve the validation loss.
-Normalization by scaling the data to $[0,1]$ or by computing z-scores (using mean and standard deviation computed on the training data) can be selected in `config.py` before running the pre-processing script.
+Normalization by scaling the data to $[0,1]$ or by computing z-scores can be selected in `config.py` before running the pre-processing script.
+The statistics (minimum, maximum, mean and standard deviation) are computed on the training data to prevent data leakage.

 ### Dataset split